 The prefecture of Rethymno is actually the smallest prefecture of Crete with strong historical memories from the time of the Turks and the Venetians as due to its geographical location, it served, in the past, as a refuge from various hostile invasions.

 The city of Rethymnon is divided into the Old and New Town with the impressive Venetian castle, Fortezza, standing imposingly and offering a nostalgic tour of the past and a panoramic view of the entire sea.

-Like the Old Town of Chania, the Town of Rethymnon has a picturesque port with old colorful buildings of Venetian architecture.
+Like the Old Town of Chania, where some of the best hotels in Chania are located, the Town of Rethymnon has a picturesque port with old colorful buildings of Venetian architecture.
 The small fishing boats that are scattered in the port give a special charm to the area while there are many beach taverns and cafes to enjoy your coffee or drink, admiring the wonderful scenery around.

 Although the Old Town of Rethymnon has not been preserved like the city of Chania, it is still interesting with the historical physiognomy of the area through the narrow alleys and the old Venetian mansions with the wooden balconies and the carved doors.
 It is worth touring the streets of the city, to admire the old buildings and the various churches that are scattered around.

 For sea lovers, we recommend the beaches of Panorama and Bali, to the north a short distance from the city of Rethymnon and the beaches of Plakia and Agia Galini in the south of the prefecture.